mabel-dev/sqlalchemy-opteryx/README.md

 ## License

-See LICENSE file in the repository (if present) for details.
+See LICENSE file in the repository for details.

 ---

-Thanks for using `sqlalchemy-opteryx` — bring On Demand Opteryx to your analytics workflows! 🚀
+Thank you for using `opteryx-sqlalchemy` — bring On Demand Opteryx to your analytics workflows! 🚀